AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_DPS_integration/Configuring_Azure_IoT_DPS_integration_extension.md

 ## What happens next

-After you set up Azure DPS and configure your Azure DPS integration in Coiote DM, device provisioning and reprovisioning to the proper IoT hub are automated.
+After you set up Azure DPS and connect your Azure DPS integration in Coiote DM, device provisioning and reprovisioning to the proper IoT hub are automated.
 You aren’t required to make any changes in Coiote DM.

 Importing and exporting devices, upgrading device firmware, and setting observations—all these operations happen at the level of individual hubs.
 The detailed instructions are provided in our [Azure IoT Hub documentation](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Device_operations/Overview/).